estii20/water-cycle-quiz/README.md

 [JSHint](https://jshint.com/)

-Whilst running the Javascript code through JS Hint, it showed three errors for unused variables, I subsequently removed the unnecessary variables that were still in my code and these errors were rectified.
+Whilst running the JavaScript code through JS Hint, it showed three errors for unused variables, I subsequently removed the unnecessary variables that were still in my code and these errors were rectified.
 Warnings that const, let, arrow function syntax (=>) and template literals used in my JavaScript showed ECMAScript 6 specific syntax.
 Suggested to use esversion 6.

 ![Screenshot of JSHint test](assets/images/README-images/js-hint.png)